-In this task, the PDA displayed between 4 and 16 buttons in eight different arrangements: 2 rows by 2 columns, 2x3, 3x2, 2x4, 4x2, 3x4, 4x3, and 4x4 (see Figure 2).
-Half of the subjects used the order shown above, and the other half used the reverse order (4x4 first down to 2x2 last).
-In the 2x2 condition, the buttons were about one inch square, and in the 4x4, they were about 1⁄2 inch square.
+In this task, the PDA displayed between 4 and 16 buttons in eight different arrangements: 2 rows by 2 columns, 2x3, 3x2, 2x4, 4x2, 3x4, 4x3, and 4x4 (see Figure 1).
+To control for ordering effects, half of the subjects used the order shown above, and the other half used the reverse order (4x4 first down to 2x2 last).
+In the 2x2 condition, the buttons were about one inch square, and in the 4x4, they were about $\frac{1}{2}$ inch square.

 At the beginning of each condition, a picture was displayed on the PC screen showing the corresponding layout of the buttons (with the same size as the PDA).
-Then one of the buttons was shaded black (see Figure 2, bottom right).
+Then one of the buttons was shaded black (see Figure 2).
 The subjects were asked to tap on the corresponding button on the WorkPad as quickly and accurately as possible with a finger on their left hand.
-The stimulus button was then cleared on the PC and the next stimulus button was shaded

-500 milliseconds later.
+The stimulus button was then cleared on the PC and the next stimulus button was shaded 500 milliseconds later.
 The stimuli appeared in random order.
 A total of 48 stimuli were used in each condition.
 Every button appeared the same number of times.
 For example, for the layout of 2 rows by 2 columns, each button appeared 12 times, while for the layout of 3 rows by 4 columns, each button appeared 4 times.
 There was a break after each condition.
 Our hypotheses were that people could more accurately select among fewer, larger buttons, and that people could make selections without looking at the WorkPad.

+Figure 1.
+Left: a picture of a Palm Pilot (the WorkPad is similar) showing the $2x^2$ layout of buttons.
+Right: the screens for $3x^2$ , $2x^3$ , $4x^3$ and $4x^4$ .
+The other layouts are similar.

 Figure 2.
-Left: a picture of a Palm Pilot (the WorkPad is similar) showing the 2x2 layout of buttons.
-Top: the screens for 2x3, 4x3 and 4x4.
-The other layouts are similar.
-Bottom: Part of the PC screen showing the stimulus during the 4x3 condition of the button task.
+Part of the PC screen showing the stimulus during the 4x3 condition of the button task.